Takes lot out of you to play long innings in these conditions: Rohit Sharma | Sports-Games

 Boult said he too was not comfortable playing in these conditions.
 "I wouldn't say I'm comfortable in these heat and conditions.
 It's a big challenge to bowl against the likes of Morgan and Russell but it's nice to come out on the winning side tonight," he said.

 "I have been bowling back in New Zealand and it's the winter there, that's been the biggest challenge but everyone is excited to have cricket around."
-PTI KHS ATK ATK.
+PTI KHS ATK ATK KHS.

 ALSO READ